Passiflora (Passion Vine)

 • Smoking dried leaves for immediate calming effects

-• Mixing with complementary herbs like lavender and lemon balm
+• Blending with herbs like lavender and lemon balm

-These techniques passed through generations of families.
-The plant’s heritage blends Native American wisdom with European spiritual symbolism, establishing passion vine as a cornerstone of traditional herbalism that continues today.
+These techniques passed through generations.
+The plant’s heritage weaves together Native American wisdom and European spiritual symbolism, giving passion vine a respected place in traditional herbalism.

 passion, flower, fruit